Dental crowns – no need to panic, save your tooth with a dental crown

 Preparing Your Tooth for a Crown

 Thanks to CEREC technology, the traditional method for receiving a crown has become so much easier!
 Typically, a tooth would be examined and prepped for a crown, impressions would be made and then sent into a laboratory.
 At that point, the waiting game would begin as a remote lab prepared the permanent crown.
-It could be days or even weeks before Dr. Hatcher would receive your crown and an appointment made to place it.
+It could be days or even weeks before your dentist would receive your crown and an appointment made to place it.

 Dental Crowns – A cornerstone of Preventive and Cosmetic Dentistry